 To begin with, this team has one good starting pitcher, maybe two if Lugo pans out.
-The lineup is ok, but subpar seasons from catcher Wilson Ramos, first baseman Pete Alonso, shortstop Amed Rosario and the versatile Jeff McNeill have hurt them a lot.
-If you held a gun to my head and asked me to pick two theoretical trade pickups that might secure a playoff run, I'd pick a good, dependable starting pitcher and a middle of the order bat.
+The lineup is okay, but subpar seasons from catcher Wilson Ramos, first baseman Pete Alonso, shortstop Amed Rosario, and the versatile Jeff McNeill have hurt them a lot.
+If you held a gun to my head and asked me to pick two theoretical trade pickups that might secure a playoff run, I'd pick a good, dependable starting pitcher and a middle-of-the-order bat.
 Even if these were available, not a given when so many teams have a theoretical chance of making the playoffs, what would it cost to obtain this?

 I'm someone who spends a fair amount of time thinking about the Mets, as you can probably guess since I've written about them almost every day since I resumed blogging on March 24.
 I've been thinking much more about the future than I have about this season for quite some time.
 While I freely admit that it would make me happy to see them put together enough good baseball to make these playoffs, I wouldn't sacrifice the future for that goal.

 To that end, I try to put myself in the place of the next owner of the Mets, even if the truth is that I've already been eliminated from any possibility of that happening.
 If I was taking over, the first thing I'd ask myself is what I could do to change the earned perception the Mets have around baseball as a poorly run operation.
 To that end, my focus would be on something bigger than just making a splash in the free agent market this winter.